 The global, application, and monitor administrative domains described above require that you have been defined to the individual security entities as such.
-See "Setting Up User Restrictions" on page 30 for further details.
+See Setting Up User Restrictions for further details.

-Chapter 2 What is ChangeMan ZMF?
+3. What is ChangeMan ZMF?

 ChangeMan ZMF is a software change management product that integrates, automates, and controls the essential components of the software management lifecycle.
 With ChangeMan ZMF, the implementation of effective software management control is simplified.